-- When a child is identified as having a SEND the teacher will adjust the task design the curriculum to accommodate their needs. - Teachers and/or a range of staff may work with a child either in small focus groups or individually. - Specialist equipment may be given to a child where appropriate (e.g. writing slopes, pencil grips, reading rulers, benches and chairs.) - The environment can be adapted e.g. sensory tent and the sensory garden. - Key vocabulary explicitly taught to assist in conceptual understanding and building knowledge
+- When a concern has been identified about a child's area of development, the teacher will adjust the task design the curriculum to accommodate their needs. - Teachers and/or a range of staff may work with a child either in small focus groups or individually. - Specialist equipment may be given to a child where appropriate (e.g. writing slopes, pencil grips, reading rulers, benches and chairs.) - The environment can be adapted e.g. sensory tent and the sensory garden. - Key vocabulary explicitly taught to assist in conceptual understanding and building knowledge. - If the child is then identified as having a Special Educational Need, interventions and provisions will continue to be monitored and adapted to meet their needs.